Walk the Dog

 AVOID A FIGHT, KEEP THE LEASHES TIGHT!

 One of the first versions of the program to calculate different challenges was already OK and produced enough interesting ones.
 Often, we need to try many different combinations of game boards, puzzle pieces and game rules, before we find a version that offers enough variation, but fortunately not this time.
 But we had other problems to overcome.
 That’s why this game is introduced in August and not in January like most other novelties.
 When the rope of the red and yellow persons bends around a tree it needs a slightly longer length because of the thickness of the tree trunk.
-Therefor the ropes are either too long when you use them as a straight line or too short when they need to bend.
+Therefore the ropes are either too long when you use them as a straight line or too short when they need to bend.
 We tried for many months different options, one even more technical than the other.
 In the end we chose a very low tech solution.
 The figurines can tilt a little bit forward/backward, so that it always looks like the rope is under tension.
 So in case you wonder: the wobbling of the figurines is intentionally and not a design flaw ;-)

 But the biggest problem was the packaging.
 Although the dogs and cats look kind of cute, the figurines are kept very basic, without much detail.
 This was needed for the concept.
 Because if a hint in a challenge shows the position of a person, this should point to any of the three people.
 So we could not give each person distinctive features.
 The downside of this design choice was the figurines look more like icons and less like cute people.
 So making a picture for the frontside of the packaging was a lot harder, because it didn’t look immediately “cute” like for example Squirrels Go Nuts.
 The solution was really a collaboration between people of the whole team.
 In the end we made a combination of a cartoonish logo with a product photo and an illustrated background that really works.
 Before we started I was afraid that we would never succeed in making this game very attractive, but in the end it is one of my favorites.
 Sometimes small details can make a big difference for the final result.
 For example we changed the dog leashes from black to color, which immediately looked a lot better.